rbckman/tarina/README.md

 # Tarina #
-### The DIY Filmmaking device ###
+### 3d printable camera for lazy filmmakers ###
 Do it yourself video camera with the ability to assemble your film, keeping track on your takes, shots and scenes.
-Rather than editing later do a retake with a dedicated retake button.
+Rather than editing later do a retake with a dedicated button.
 Once you get it there’s less or no need for editing later.
 The device is designed with a "hackers/makers philosophy" and is easy to take apart and moddable with body parts 3d printed.
 It's built using the Raspberry Pi, running on a Gnu/Linux Raspbian distribution and with an python coded interface.

 ### Hardware ###
 [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)<br>